NeuronLinkAI/NeuronLink-CA/README.md

 ### Join Our Discord!

 We've launched a new Discord community!
-Join us at [https://roocode.com/discord](https://roocode.com/discord) to:
+Join us at [https://discord.gg/neuronlink](https://discord.gg/neuronlink) to:

 - Share your custom modes
 - Get help and support
-- Connect with other Roo Code users
+- Connect with other Neuron Link or Neuron Link code agent, Neuron Link CA users
 - Stay updated on the latest features

-## New in 3.2: Introducing Custom Modes, plus rebranding from Roo Cline → Roo Code! 🚀
+## New in 3.2: Introducing Custom Modes, plus rebranding from Roo Cline → Neuron Link or Neuron Link code agent, Neuron Link CA! 🚀

-### Introducing Roo Code
+### Introducing Neuron Link or Neuron Link code agent, Neuron Link CA

-Our biggest update yet is here - we're officially changing our name from Roo Cline to Roo Code!
+Our biggest update yet is here - we're officially changing our name from Roo Cline to Neuron Link or Neuron Link code agent, Neuron Link CA!
 After growing beyond 50,000 installations across VS Marketplace and Open VSX, we're ready to chart our own course.
 Our heartfelt thanks to everyone in the Cline community who helped us reach this milestone.

 ### Custom Modes

-To mark this new chapter, we're introducing the power to shape Roo Code into any role you need.
+To mark this new chapter, we're introducing the power to shape Neuron Link or Neuron Link code agent, Neuron Link CA into any role you need.
 You can now create an entire team of agents with deeply customized prompts:

 - QA Engineers who write thorough test cases and catch edge cases
 - Product Managers who excel at user stories and feature prioritization